PeterMarshall29/book1/_sources/jupyternotebooks/initialisation.md

 There a differnt ways to intialise an object.

-If an {term}`initializer` is specified for an object, that initializer determines the initial value of an object.
+If an {term}`initialiser` is specified for an object, that initializer determines the initial value of an object.

 The initialiser is just